ivomachado/vscode-configure-c-compiling/README.md

 Generates a the launch.json that enables VSCode to launch a C application and generates a task in tasks.json that compiles the source code.

+This extension has only one command: Generate Configurations and it overwrites the 3 files.

 ## Requirements

 You need MinGW or other fork in Windows and the C/C++ extension for VSCode.